 Your doctor may test color vision as part of your eye examination, since changes in color vision offer important diagnostic information in a number of eye diseases.
 Many patients with color vision defects experience problems with work or even normal activities like driving where accurate color differentiation is critical.

-You can test your color vision using the video below:
+You can test your color vision here.